kithmina1999/worklenz-astro/src/content/blog/confluence-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [salesforcetasks-alternative, ganttpro-alternative, bonsai-alternative, anydo-alternative]
+related: [celoxis-self-hosted-alternative, hubstaff-self-hosted-alternative, jira-self-hosted-alternative, notion-self-hosted-alternative]
 ---